Previous dayJanuary 29, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 3.0 earthquake 57 km SSE of Sand Point, Alaska at 20:25 UTC on January 29, 2026.
-At a depth of 35.0 km, the event was shallow crustal.
-The epicenter is at 54.904°, -160.015°.
+At 20:25 UTC on January 29, 2026, a magnitude 3.0 tremor occurred 57 km SSE of Sand Point, Alaska.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
+Coordinates: 54.904°, -160.015°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-29